dlmarques/ezlearn-server/README.md

 ## Installation and Setup Instructions

-## This client only renders with server-side running

 Clone down this repository.
 You will need `node` and `npm` installed globally on your machine.

 Installation: